 Attendance at clinical is essential to meeting course and program outcomes.
 Nursing faculty understand that illness and family emergencies do occur.
-One optional make-up day is built into the clinical schedule each semester.
-Clinical points are deducted at the time of the absence and may be returned when the optional clinical day is completed.
-Clinical make-up is possible for one clinical absence and is available on the designated date and time published on the clinical schedule.
-Associated written assignments must be completed for make-up points to be considered.
+One make-up day is built into the clinical schedule each semester.
+If the number of students requesting make-up exceeds eight, attendees will be limited to those with approved absences.
+Points which were deducted at the time of the absence may be returned when the make-up day is completed.
+Associated written assignments must receive a passing grade in order for point awards to be considered.